 We are prepared to care for your child in case of an emergency situation.
 If you are not able to reach the school, we will care for your child until you or a designated person arrives.
 We have a number of staff members certified in first aid training and we will communicate with local emergency services.
 We do ask for your help in the following ways:

 - Do not call the school.
 It is essential that telephone lines are open for emergency calls.

 - Stay tuned in to your radio and television stations for updated developments on the school.

 - Avoid traffic congestion by not driving immediately onto the school ground.
 The school access route and street entrance areas must remain clear for emergency vehicles.

 During the school year your child will be trained in the necessary emergency procedures.
-He/she will learn how to react, where to assemble, and what to expect in an emergency.
-If you have any questions or comments about SCS Multi-Hazard Emergency preparation plans, please call the school at 901-203 6420.
+He/she will learn how to react, where to assemble, and what to expect in an emergency situation.
+If you have any questions or comments about MSCS Multi-Hazard Emergency preparation plans, please call the school at 901-203-6420.